-Hartring - Upland 138 kV Transmission Line Project
+Ramhorn Hill - Dunham 345kV Transmission Line Project

-As West Texas electric load growth increases with additional oil and natural gas production, it is important to take steps to ensure that a reliable electric system is in place to support the associated load growth.
-In order for Oncor Electric Delivery Company LLC ("Oncor") to continue to provide safe and reliable electric service in West Texas, Oncor proposes to construct a new double-circuit 138 kilovolt (kV) electric transmission line in Reagan and Upton Counties.
-The proposed line would connect Oncor's planned Hartring Substation in Reagan County, Texas, and Oncor's planned Upland Substation in Upton County, Texas.
-The planned Hartring Substation is located approximately 5.8 miles east of the intersection of Ranch-to-Market Road (RM) 2594 and Silo Road (also known as County Road 260).
-The planned Upland Substation is located approximately 0.6 miles west of the intersection of RM 2594 and RM 1555.
-Completion of the new line will increase Oncor's load-serving capability to the area to facilitate future developments and generally improve electric reliability.
-The proposed transmission line will be approximately 9 to 12 miles in length, if approved by the Public Utility Commission of Texas ("PUC").
+As the state's economy continues to grow, it is important to take steps to ensure that a reliable electric system is in place to support associated electric load growth.
+In order for Oncor Electric Delivery Company LLC ("Oncor") to continue to provide safe and reliable electric service in the North Texas area, Oncor proposes to construct a new double circuit 345 kilovolt (kV) electric transmission line, to be located in Denton and Wise Counties.
+The proposed line would be designed to enable one additional 138 kV circuit to be installed on these structures in the future.
+The proposed line would connect the proposed Ramhorn Hill Switch, which will be located approximately 2 miles south of the intersection of U.S. Highway 287 and State Highway 114 near Rhome, Texas, to the proposed Dunham Switch, which will be located approximately 1.4 miles southeast of the intersection of Interstate Highway 35W and Farm-to-Market Road 1171 in Flower Mound, Texas.
+Completion of the new line will provide an additional and essential transmission-level electric source to the area to facilitate future developments, maintenance needs and generally improve electric reliability to the area.
+The project has been independently reviewed and endorsed by the Electric Reliability Council of Texas as critical to the reliability of the ERCOT transmission system.
+The proposed transmission line will be approximately 18-22 miles in length, if approved by the Public Utility Commission of Texas ("PUC").